just-the-docs/just-the-docs/peopleops/MEETINGS.md

     people respond, so you can listen to your audience and steer your material to be more helpful.
 Meetings should be interactive, not monologues.
+  - For virtual meetings, please keep your camera on.
+This allows
+  - Turn on your camera.
+Generally if you don't have your camera on, you shouldn't be at the meeting.
+Communication is 80% non verbal.
+If you have a good reason to keep your camera off, then please share that reason.
+Spend a little time ensuring you have good audio, lighting, and appropriate dress.
+Whoever is speaking needs to see your facial expression in order to assess comprehension or they have no idea if you're listening or understand or agree with what was said.
+  - Take notes!
+When you're at a meeting you should have a writing implement, Trello or some other mechanism.
+  - Ask questions and contribute actively.
+Everyone should speak at meetings.

 ## Scrum Meetings